linkdata/webserv/README.md

 * If the listen address does not specify a port, default port depends on initial user privileges and if we have a certificate.
 * Starts listening on the address and port.
 * If user name is given, switch to that user.
-* If data directory is given, create it if needed and then switch current directory to it.
+* If data directory is given, create it if needed.

 ## Usage